-- New housing projects shall be designed and constructed to be readily accessible to and usable by individuals with disabilities in conformance with the City of Providence building code. - Renovation to housing projects shall, to the maximum extent feasible, be made to be readily accessible and usable by individuals with disabilities in conformance with the City of Providence building code.
+- New housing projects shall be designed and constructed to be readily accessible to and usable by individuals with disabilities in conformance with State of Rhode Island Building Code and the ordinances and regulations of the City of Providence. - Renovation to housing projects shall, to the maximum extent feasible, be made to be readily accessible and usable by individuals with disabilities in conformance with State of Rhode Island Building Code and the ordinances and regulations of the City of Providence.
 Once five percent (5%) of the dwelling units are readily accessible, additional units do not need to be accessible, but are encouraged.